OMerkel/Alquerque/README.md

   symbol.
 * Every pawn that can start a legal move has a light-green circular ring.
 The selected pawn uses a darker green ring painted above the other highlights.
+  When the default anti-reversal rule blocks that pawn from returning to its previous square, a red X marks the forbidden square.
 * The previous move remains visible in light blue: a dashed ring marks its empty source and a solid ring marks the pawn at its target.
 * Pawn movement is a two-part soft jump.
 The pawn moves and grows toward the